doobybooby/HowToR/README.md

 # HowToR
-Learning how to use R
+My quick notes on how to use R